Hell in Christianity: Eternal torment view

-Another area of debate is the fate of the unevangelized (i.e., those who have never had an opportunity to hear the Christian gospel), those who die in infancy, and the mentally disabled.
-According to ACUTE some Protestants agree with Augustine that people in these categories will be damned to hell for original sin, while other Protestants believe that God will make an exception in these cases.
+Another area of debate is the fate of the unevangelized (i.e., those who have never had an opportunity to hear the Christian gospel).

 View of conditional immortality and annihilationism

-A minority of Protestants believe in the doctrine of conditional immortality, which teaches that those sent to hell will not experience eternal conscious punishment, but instead will be extinguished or annihilated after a period of "limited conscious punishment".
+Some Protestants believe in conditional immortality, one version of which teaches that those sent to hell will not experience eternal conscious punishment, but instead will have their consciousness extinguished or annihilated after a period of "limited conscious punishment".

-Prominent evangelical theologians who have adopted conditionalist beliefs include John Wenham, Edward Fudge, Clark Pinnock, Greg Boyd, and John Stott (although the last has described himself as an "agnostic" on the issue of annihilationism).
+Prominent evangelical theologians who have adopted conditionalist beliefs include John Wenham, Edward Fudge, Clark Pinnock, and Greg Boyd.